WordPress User Roles Explained

 Editor Role

 Editor role allows users to work with content – pages, posts, custom post types, and even private posts.
-They are allowed to create content, modify and delete it.
+They are allowed to create content, modify, and delete it.
 Such a role is handy if you delegate your content creation to someone else.
 At the same time Editor role has no access to general WordPress settings or plugin sections ensuring they do not change the global parameters of your site.

 Author Role

-The author role is a typical blogger user role that allows authors to create and publish posts and even have access to Media Library.
+The author role is a typical blogger user role that allows authors to create and publish posts and even have access to the Media Library.
 At the same time, Authors are not able to modify posts that are created by someone else and also do not have access to pages.
 If allowed – authors can even modify comments, but only for their posts.

 Contributor Role

-Another important aspect is that the Contributor role does not have access to Media Library which means you will need to assist guest authors if they wish to add anything from Media Library or fine-tune their post after the guest author has completed his/her job.
+Another important aspect is that the Contributor role does not have access to the Media Library which means you will need to assist guest authors if they wish to add anything from the Media Library or fine-tune their post after the guest author has completed his/her job.

 Subscriber Role